software-students-fall2022/specification-exercise-team-12/README.md

 - As an admin, I want to be able to add and remove LAs and IAs to grant them with necessary permissions.

-- As an admin/La, I want the app to serve as a hub to all the necessary functions and data to increase the efficiency of the organization’s work.
+- As an admin/LA, I want the app to serve as a hub to all the necessary functions and data to increase the efficiency of the organization’s work.

 - As a student, I want to know how busy each location is in real time so that I could better plan my schedule.

-- As a student, I want to be able to view the newsletter to stay up to date with any updates and announcements.
+- As an LA, I want to be able to view the newsletter to stay up to date with any updates and announcements.

-- As admin/La/student, I want the app to display icons in the homepage representing the different functions to increase user friendliness.
+- As an admin, I want to be able to edit the newsletter to keep the LA's up to date with any updates and announcements.

-- As a student, I want to be able to view the schedules of the ULC in order to book a time.
+- As admin/LA/student, I want the app to display icons in the homepage representing the different functions to increase user friendliness.

-- As a student, I want to be able to book an appointment in order to talk to a Learning Assistant.
+- As a student, I want to be able to view the schedules of the ULC in order to have an idea of LA's schedules.

 - As an LA, I want to be able to communicate with IA’s and other LA’s in order to coordinate appointments.